Martin Walian

 If German authorities report your product to the EU Safety Gate (formerly RAPEX), the alert is shared with all 27 EU member states.
 This can trigger marketplace removals across the entire EU, not just Germany, and creates a permanent public record associated with your brand.

-6. How to Prepare Your Products
+6. Step-by-Step: How to Get Your Listing Reinstated

 Getting your Amazon.de listing reinstated requires a systematic approach.
 First, identify exactly which compliance requirement triggered the suspension — check your Account Health dashboard and Performance Notifications in Seller Central.
 Amazon usually specifies whether it's an EU Representative issue, EPR violation, or product safety documentation problem.